quanglenhutthanh/quanglenhutthanh.github.io/docs/CV.md

 - Microsoft Azure.
 - Intermediate-level proficiency in Python.
 - Proficient in utilizing Jupyter Notebook and proficient in working with popular Python libraries, including pandas, matplotlib, and seaborn, for data analysis and visualization.
-- Skilled in developing dynamic and responsive web applications using Angular frameworks.
+- Skilled in developing dynamic and responsive web applications using Angular and React.

 ### Leadership:
 - Proficient in guiding teams to meet project deadlines while providing mentorship and support to team members